 2/ With the first initial batch of Rev1.1 Kits using the Rev1.1 board, there appears to be an issue with Transistor T1 failing.
 The problem never showed up when using digital modes only SSB and was traced to the powersupply switching circuit erratically switching between RX and TX modes with voice when link LK7 is not fitted.
 This causes high RF power spikes out of band from the PA to bypass the diode switch and appear on the base of T1.
 The problem can normally be seen when testing on AM mode ( carrier ), and going from TX back to RX mode there is a high spike reading on the S-meter.
 The solution was to change C40 to a 1uF capacitor so that there is a very small delay that seems to fix the problem.
 T1 was a NE46134 in the Rev1.1 Kits and is sensitive to failure and can be replaced with a DXT2222A, or PXT2222A, as they are more rugged, or you can use any general purpose transistor that has at least a 40V C-E rating.

-3/ Frequency drift problems have been directly traced to heat from the 5W resistor in TX mode migrating across the board and heating the crystal which causes an increase of the 3.2MHz frequency so a decrease at 472kHz.
+3/ TX frequency drift problems in WSPR mode have been directly traced to heat from the 5W resistor in TX mode heating the PC board directly under the resistor, and then causing the 78M09 voltage regulator to slowly decrease in voltage output.
+This then affects the crystal oscillator which causes an increase of the 3.2MHz frequency so a decrease at 472kHz.
 The 3.2MHz crystals only have a stability of 30ppm so they will never be great with temperature changes, but the stability can be improved by keeping the Transverter as cool as possible with increased ventilation over the low pass filter and and a small fan mounted over the crystal.
-Some small improvement was also seen when the crystal was lifted slightly off the top of the board, as the ground plane heats and then directly transfers to the crystal casing.
+Some small improvements were also seen when the crystal was lifted slightly off the top of the board, as the ground plane heats and then directly transfers to the crystal casing.
 Teflon Crystal insulators are readily available and are recommended, along with possibly trying a 40 degree clip on Crystal PTC heater on the crystal.
 60 degree clip on Crystal PTC heaters were also tried with limited success, as standard non oven crystals are really cut for room temperature and when heated are probably outside the maximum temperature range.
 Tests on the other components in the oscillator showed no drift due to temperature changes, only the crystal was prone to change with temperature.

 4/ Some Rev1.2 Kits were sold in a small number supplied with the FQP13N10 MosFET in place of the IRF510 that appears to produce more RF output power up to 10 Watts, but the gain is way too high and can actually cause the PA and driver to go into oscillation which can cause failure of the GALI-84 driver.
 Some further investigation is required here, but there was an issue found with instability due to L5 and C22 being close to each other on the board.
 Current Kits replace C21 and C22 with 1uF 1206 size SMD capacitors that fixes the stability issue or alternatively, fit L5 on the bottom side of the board so that it is a distance from C22.
 Stability issues will normally show up as a change in RF output power when the lid is fitted onto the enclosure.